mathias/mathias.github.com/source/_posts/2012-07-13-run-rake-just-run-rake.markdown

 I had to silence my pair's grumbling at this process, because at first it seems like you're going to be waiting a lot for rake, and that it might be easier just to remember all the steps necessary to set up a project.

-In order, rake showed us all the steps we needed to do to get the project running.
+It turns out rake showed us all the steps we needed to do to get the project running.
 A full log of what this looks like setting up a simple Rails app can be seen [in this gist](https://gist.github.com/3112558).

 ### Why?